austinmama/vsrx/vsrx-basics.md

 	![Gateway Appliance Details](images/basics.png)

-2. Run the command `ssh customer-admin@<IP>`.
+2. Run the command `ssh customer-admin@<gateway-ip>`.
 The initial password will be the same as the *root* password on the server.
 In HA configuration, the initial password will be the same as the *root* password on the first server listed in details page.

+## Accessing the Device via vSRX Web Management UI

 To enable the web management GUI, you should run the following commands from the CLI in `configuration` mode: